Bhutan Total Immersion Tour - 10 Days

 • Check out Motithang Takin Preserve and observe the national animal of Bhutan

-• Reach Kunselcholing Viewpoint with a large statue of Buddha and views of Thimphu valley
+• Reach Kunselcholing Viewpoint with a large statue of Buddha and views of the Thimphu Valley

 • Visit the National Folk Heritage Museum, National Textile Museum, and Jungshi Handmade Paper Factory